 Bring Water for Your Human

-Hiking is so much fun, and you know how fun can make you thirsty!
+Hiking is so much fun, and you know how fun things make you thirsty!
 Mummy brings me a small stainless steel bowl and my own water bottle to make sure that even on a desert hike, I can stay fresh and hydrated and ready to chase lizards.
 We don’t hike very far (mummy says she can only hike four miles, and I love her even if she is inadequate), but when we do skip a whole day of couch napping to go on a day hike, my humans always bring me a snack in case I get hungry from all that sniffing of exotic poops.

 Do a Few Extra Laps Around the Neighborhood

 Now is the time to get your humans up and moving so that you and they will be ready for long uphill climbs, jumping onto logs and rocks, and barking at wildlife.
-If you aren’t used to a mile long walk around the neighborhood, don’t try to talk your humans into a four mile hike in the mountains (unless they are willing to carry you in a backpack for part of the hike – in which case let the bipeds do whatever they wish).
+If you aren’t used to a mile-long walk around the neighborhood, don’t try to talk your humans into a four-mile hike in the mountains (unless they are willing to carry you in a backpack for part of the hike – in which case let the bipeds do whatever they wish).
 Tug a little on the leash at the end of your walk and see if you can get your biped to let you walk up a hill – then you’ll be ready to drag them up the mountain this summer.